jcorporation/myMPD/docs/additional-topics/recommended-mpd-configuration.md

 playlist_directory      "/var/lib/mpd/playlists"

 # Enable metadata.
 If set to none, you can only browse the filesystem
+# Enable also the musicbrainz_* tags if you want integration with MusicBrainz and ListenBrainz
 metadata_to_use         "AlbumArtist,Artist,Album,Title,Track,Disc,Genre,Name"

 # bind mpd to a unix socket